driedpampas/realme-8-megaguide/readme.md

 3. Get the needed libraries using command `python -m pip install -r requirements.txt`.
 Send the payload with `python mtk payload`.
 It should look like this:
 	<p align="center"><img src="https://i.imgur.com/WSQsVj1.png"></p>

-4. Make sure your phone is powered off, hold down **Vol+, Vol-, and power button** and connect the usb cable.
+4. Make sure your phone is powered off, hold down both **Vol+, Vol-** and connect the usb cable.
 5. MTK Client should output something like this:
 	<p align="center"><img src="https://i.imgur.com/lr7HIN0.png"></p>